Avalanche Skills Training

 An Avalanche Canada Approved Course

-Our AST 1 courses for the 2020/21 season will be run over two evening sessions (ONLINE from 6pm – 9pm) and a full field day .
+Our AST 1 course consists of one evening session (ONLINE from 6pm – 9pm) and two full field days.
 The theory sessions are set up within the framework of Avalanche Canada with a focus on getting people as familiar with the field day content and concepts as possible.

 The field day is an introduction to being in the backcountry, again, within the scope of the Avalanche Canada AST 1 program our certified instructors will start to introduce the concepts of using terrain to minimize hazard, basic snow stability tests, travel tips and more.